Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Introduction

 \subsubsection{Acknowledgements}

 We would like to thank Fran\c{c}ois Ledrappier for his careful reading and for significantly improving the first draft.
-Moreover, we thank Lingmin Liao and Benedict Sewell for improving Proposition \ref{low:hausdorff}, and also Viviane Baladi, Charles Fougeron and Brigitte Vall\'ee for stimulating discussions and clarifying comments.
+We thank Eda Cesarrato and Lingmin Liao for suggesting the refinements in Proposition \ref{up:hausdorff} and Proposition \ref{low:hausdorff}, and also Viviane Baladi, Charles Fougeron, Brigitte Vall\'ee and Benedict Sewell for stimulating discussions and clarifying comments.
+Finally, we owe much to the referee for his/her perceptive suggestions.